jdunn-git/Autocorrect-Shell/README.md

-# Final Project - Autoshell
+# Autocorrect Shell / Autoshell

-This is a demo
+This repo was created as a Final Project in my masters course for software design principles.
+It is a demo of a shell prompt that can utilize different autocorrect strategies.
+This project was built to demostrate the use of a many different software design pattern, which can be found below.

 ### Overview of the Assignment